swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 > Although we've used a particular quality encoding system to demonstrate interpretation of
 > read quality, different sequencing machines use different encoding systems.
 This means that,
 > depending on which sequencer you use to generate your data, a `#` may not be an indicator of
 > a poor quality base call.
+See this article for more details: https://en.wikipedia.org/wiki/FASTQ_format.

 > This mainly relates to older Solexa/Illumina data,
 > but it's essential that you know which sequencing platform was